joheras/CLoDSA/README.md

 ## Features

 * Several augmentation techniques are provided.
 * Augmentation techniques can be applied for object classification, localization, detection, semantic segmentation, instance segmentation.
-Augmentation techniques can also be applied to videos.
+Augmentation techniques can also be applied to stacks of images (a stack can be, for instance, a z-stack of images acquired with a microscopy or a video).
 * A Java wizard to configure the library.
 * Several input modes for reading the datasets.
 * Several output modes to generate the augmented dataset.